tiagobalabuch/synapse-link/Labs/Synapse Link for SQL/Synapse Link for Azure SQL Database.md

 15. Then click *Start*
 16. Wait a few minutes for the data to be replicated.
 17. Once you linked started you can click 'Develop' icon in the left panel and click '+ SQL Script'
-18. Run a select to get data from a table.
+18. Run the following statement to get data from a table.

 ```sql
 SELECT [id]